-- anger or frustration - a sense of injustice - confused about life or the world. - real or perceived personal grievances - 4.26 Pull factors could include an extremist or terrorist group, organisation or individual: - offering a sense of community and a support network - promising fulfilment or excitement - making the child, young person or adult learner feel special and part of a wider mission. - offering a very narrow, manipulated version of an identity that often supports stereotypical gender norms. - offering inaccurate answers or falsehoods to grievances - encouraging conspiracy theories - · promoting an 'us vs. them' mentality - blaming specific communities for grievances - encouraging the use of hatred and violent actions to get justice. - encouraging ideas of supremacy - 4.27 At Alice Ingham RC Primary School we teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.
+- · confused about life or the world. - real or perceived personal grievances - 4.26 Pull factors could include an extremist or terrorist group, organisation or individual: - offering a sense of community and a support network - promising fulfilment or excitement - making the child, young person or adult learner feel special and part of a wider mission. - offering a very narrow, manipulated version of an identity that often supports stereotypical gender norms. - offering inaccurate answers or falsehoods to grievances - · encouraging conspiracy theories - promoting an 'us vs. them' mentality - blaming specific communities for grievances - encouraging the use of hatred and violent actions to get justice. - encouraging ideas of supremacy - 4.27 At Alice Ingham we teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.
 We promote community cohesion.
 This is in line with our core values as a Catholic school.
 Examples of how we teach children to be safe from radicalisation, including online, are included below: